aichemydev/Wring_docs/docs/tutorial-basics/Integrations.md

 ![Integrations](/img/advancedTest.png)

-When it runs in the process on Quikly, it will look like this:
+When it runs in the process on Wring, it will look like this:

 ![Integrations](/img/schrun.png)